tgallagher496/Challenge9-ReadMeGenerator/output/README.md

 ## Usage

-This program creates a professional readme file based on the user's inputs and then outputs the file into the output folder.
+The program creates readme files.

 ## License

-You have chosen the MIT license.
-Here is a link to the license: https://opensource.org/licenses/MIT
+You have chosen the IBM license.
+Here is a link to the license: https://opensource.org/licenses/IPL-1.0

 ## How to Contribute

-I received help from the instructional staff and the code examples from the bootcamp.
+The wonderful teaching staff.

 ## Tests

-Not at this time.
+Not yet.

 ## Questions